splunk/public-o11y-docs/infrastructure/network-explorer/network-explorer-setup.rst

        * - ``namespace``
          - The Kubernetes namespace to install into.
 This value must match the value for the namespace of the Network Explorer.
        * - ``splunkObservability.realm``
          - Splunk realm to send telemetry data to.
 For example, ``us0``.
        * - ``splunkObservability.accessToken``
          - The access token for your organization.
 An access token with ingest scope is sufficient.
 For more information, see :ref:`admin-org-tokens`.
        * - ``clusterName``
          - An arbitrary value that identifies your Kubernetes cluster.
        * - ``gateway.enabled``
          - Set this to ``true`` to enable Gateway mode.
        * - ``agent.enabled``
          - Set this to ``false`` to disable installing the Splunk Distribution of OpenTelemetry Collector in Agent mode on each Kubernetes node.
+       * - ``clusterReceiver.enabled``
+         - Set this to ``false`` since Network Explorer doesn't use ``splunk-otel-collector-k8s-cluster-receiver``.
+       * - ``gateway.replicaCount``
+         - Set this to ``1`` since Network Explorer doesn't support communication to multiple gateway replicas.

 Example